Approximate and Weighted Data Reconstruction Attack in Federated Learning: Analysis of Data Reconstruction under Different FedAvg Settings

-In each epoch, the client first shuffles its dataset and then separates it into $B$ mini-batches.
-As a result, the attacker cannot replicate the client's mini-batch separation when $E>1$ due to the randomness of the shuffling process.
+In each epoch, the client first reshuffles its dataset and then partitions it into $B$ mini-batches.
+Consequently, the final update depends on a sequence of hidden mini-batch partitions across epochs.
+However, information about this epoch-wise shuffling is never available to the attacker.
+If the attacker simply performs $E$ epochs of updates with arbitrarily chosen mini-batch orders, the resulting dummy training is no longer guaranteed to match the client's original training process.

-The existing attack methods are normally applicable to Scenarios 1-3 and limited attention has been given to the more challenging Scenario 4.
-To address it, we propose an interpolation-based approximation method.
-By interpolating the intercepted model updates, the attacker can approximate the intermediate model updates corresponding to each epoch, thereby reducing the problem from Scenario 4 to Scenario 3.
-The details of the proposed method are presented in Section \ref{sec_approximate_G}.
+Overall, while existing attack methods are generally applicable to Scenarios 1--3, the substantially more challenging Scenario 4 has received limited attention.
+To overcome the difficulties inherent to this scenario, we propose an interpolation-based approximation method.
+By interpolating between the initial and the final updated model parameters, the attacker can effectively estimate the hidden intermediate model updates for each epoch.
+This approximation reduces the intractable Scenario 4 to independent instances of the tractable Scenario 3.
+A detailed formulation of the proposed method is presented in the subsequent section.